gokalpyildirir/Snakemake_wf/README.md

-# AAFC Phylogenetic Tree Project
+# AAFC Phylogenetic Tree Project Part 1

 This is a Snakemake workflow designed to create a phylogenetic tree.
 It relies on Mambaforge.
 If you haven't installed Mambaforge yet, you can follow the installation instructions found here: <https://snakemake.readthedocs.io/en/stable/tutorial/setup.html>